syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapGauge/Getting-Started.md

 ### Create WCF Services

 1. Right-click on the project and select Add > New Folder.
 Name the folder as wcf.
-Let "wcf" folder name be in lower case.
+Let the folder name "wcf" be in lower case.
-2. Now right click the wcf folder created and select Add > New Item.
+2. Now right-click the wcf folder created and select Add > New Item.
 In the Add New Item window, select WCF Service and name it OlapGaugeService.svc
 3. Click Add.

 ![](Getting-Started_images/Getting-Started_img9.png)